MC0803/Bus-Management-System/README.md

-Project worked on with Two others t make a bus managemet system
+Project worked on with Two others to make a bus managemet system